lia192/Tema-LC/README.md

      -chekcs whether the inserted logical expression is valid -converts the logical expression to CNF
      -checks its satisfiability using the Resolution Method with David Putnam's optimisation

+    DPLL.py:
+     -converts the logical expression from relaxed syntax to strict syntax -chekcs whether the inserted logical expression is valid -converts the logical expression to CNF
+     -checks its satisfiability using DPLL